Karsens/leckr-landing/README.md

 With leckr-landing, all strategies and software for execution of them will be thought out, from pre-validation to PoC.
 The landing page will change in all stages.

+Using this library and the documentation around it, you should be able to build a landing page with all things around it within a few hours, and test the value proposition within a few days.

 ## Goal